Jewish Brigade: Origins of the Jewish Brigade

 Chaim Weizmann, the President of the Zionist Organization (ZO), offered the British government full cooperation of the Jewish community in Mandatory Palestine.
-Weizmann sought to establish an identifiably Jewish fighting formation within the British Army.
-His request for a separate formation was rejected, but the British authorized the enlistment of Palestinian volunteers in the Royal Army Service Corps (RASC) and in the Pioneer Corps, on condition that an equal number of Jews and Arabs was to be accepted.
+Initially, the British authorized the enlistment of Palestinian volunteers in the Royal Army Service Corps (RASC) and in the Royal Pioneer Corps, on condition that an equal number of Jews and Arabs was to be accepted.
 The Jewish Agency promptly scoured the local Labour Exchange offices to recruit enough Arab unemployed as "volunteers" to match the number of Jewish volunteers, and others were recruited from the lower strata of the Arab population, offering cash bounties for enlistment.

 The quality of the recruits was, not surprisingly, abysmally low, with a very high desertion rate particularly among the Arab component, so that at the end, most units ended up formed largely by Jews.
-The volunteers were formed in a RASC muleteers unit and a RASC Port Operating Company, and in the Pioneers Companies 601 to 609.
-All but two were lost during the Greece Campaign, with the last two returned to Palestine and disbanded there.
+The volunteers were formed in a RASC muleteers unit and a RASC Port Operating Company, and in the pioneer companies 601 to 609.
+Of the pioneer companies, all but two were lost in Greece, with most forced to surrender after being unable to evacuate in time.
+The last two companies were returned to Palestine and disbanded there.